apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 24th, 2023: Apache Jackrabbit Oak 1.54.0 released
+Apache Jackrabbit Oak 1.54.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### July 24th, 2022: Apache Jackrabbit FileVault Package Maven Plugin 1.3.4 released
 Jackrabbit FileVault Package Maven Plugin 1.3.4 is current stable release of FileVault's Maven Plugin.
 See the [downloads](downloads.html#vltplg) page for more details.